-Objectives: To enable parents to attend conferences and research meetings by making a supplementary contribution towards childcare costs
+Objectives: To enable parents to attend conferences and other research schools, meetings or visits by making a supplementary contribution towards childcare costs

 Eligibility: Any mathematician in the UK is eligible to apply for a grant.
 If the applicant is not a member then the application must be countersigned by an LMS member.

-- Candidates should first approach the institution or conference organisers to see if any arrangements are in place, and contact other bodies for support, before applying for the LMS grants.
+- Candidates should first approach the institution or event (conference, school, research visit) organisers to see if any arrangements for funding childcare costs are in place, and contact other bodies for support, before applying for the LMS grants.
 It is the LMS view that institutions should make provision for childcare costs but, while this is not largely the case, the Society is willing to make a supplementary grant as a contribution to the costs.

-- Confirmation of participation and the extra childcare costs that will be incurred is required before payment of the grant can be made.
+- Confirmation of participation and the extra reasonable costs associated with childcare that will be incurred is required before payment of the grant can be made.

 - Each case will be considered on its individual merits.